bramwelt/website/source/deployment-strategies.rst

 Language Package
 ----------------

-When learning a modern language like ruby or npm for the first time, developers eventually surpass syntax and semantics and foray into debuggers, linters, and package managers.
+When learning a modern language like ruby or node.js for the first time, developers eventually surpass syntax and semantics and foray into debuggers, linters, and package managers.